 Exploratory courses are offered in 6th grade.
-The courses are offered in the areas of world language, cultural arts, technology, career-technology, and enrichment of the core subjects.
-Each middle school offers a varied array of exploratory rotations that usually range from nine to eighteen weeks in length.
-School specific offerings are available through the course scheduling form and from your school counseling office.
+The courses are offered in the areas of world language, cultural arts, technology, career and technical education, and enrichment of the core subjects.
+Each middle school offers a varied array of exploratory rotations that also vary in length depending on course requirements. that usually range from nine to eighteen weeks in length.
+School specific offerings are available through your school counseling office.
 Exploratory rotations are courses that students are scheduled into that afford students opportunities to explore their interests and talents.
 Exploratory course offerings are subject to change based on interest inventories, scheduling constraints, and staffing availability.